I Want To...

-To identify these hospitals, the Armstrong Institute research team mined the comparative database of the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS), a validated national survey sent to patients after discharge about their hospital experiences.
+To identify these hospitals, the Armstrong Institute for Patient Safety and Quality research team mined the comparative database of the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS), a validated national survey sent to patients after discharge about their hospital experiences.

-Through this analysis of more than 3,000 hospitals, the team identified 176 facilities of various sizes that had achieved top ranking or made major improvements in the HCAHPS domains of communication, staff responsiveness, discharge planning, and pain management.
+Through this analysis of more than 3,000 hospitals, the team identified 176 facilities of various sizes that achieved top ranking or made major improvements in the HCAHPS domains of communication, staff responsiveness, discharge planning and pain management.

 Hospital leaders from these hospitals were invited to present their work in the conference.
 In addition, leaders from 52 of these hospitals completed an anonymous survey about their organizations’ practices.

 How Do High Performers Deliver Patient-Centered Care?

 The study found several common approaches among successful hospitals.

 - Hourly rounds.
 Nurses and other clinical staff members make rounds in the patient’s room every hour to address pain, bathroom needs and positioning and to make sure that personal items are within reach.

 - Communication/care boards in patient rooms.
 The boards list important information, such as new and existing medications, discharge goal, tests and procedures, and how to easily contact care providers.